executors/executors/explanatory.md

 to allow clients who wish to do so the ability to predict what adaptations will be applied, if any, to an executor when used with a specific customization point.

+For example in order to predict whether the above adaptation is possible the type trait to query the executor:

+    template<class T> struct can_sync_execute;

 **Invariant preservation.** There are limits to the kinds of adaptations that customization points may apply, and these limits preserve executor invariants.